 Rome had been campaigning in Hispania since the Second Punic War, in which Rome and Carthage had struggled for the control of the peninsula.
 Spanish tribes often opposed the Romans due to the allegiance of many of them to Hannibal, which actively divided Hispania between those who supported the Roman rule and those who preferred the Carthaginians and/or just wanted to be left alone.
 After Carthage lost the war, Roman got a hold of Hispania and founded two large provinces in 197 BC, Hispania Ulterior and Hispania Citerior, as part of an effort to turn Hispania into a productive Roman territory.
 The first direct war between Rome and the Lusitanian tribes happened three years later, when Lucius Aemillius Paulus, the man who had conquered Macedonia for Rome, was sent to manage the Ulterior province.
 Although suffering rebellions from the ferocious native tribes, Cato the Elder had pacified the lands contained in the provinces, so Paulus and his sucessor Publius Junius Brutus became instead interested in expanding the terrain, most specifically towards the Lusitanian nation.
 The latter managed to sign a peace treaty favorable to Rome after some bloody battles, so a period of relative peace took place under the Roman rule and its heavy taxes.

 However, this changed again when Servius Sulpicius Galba and his superior Lucius Licinius Lucullus arrived in 151 with the intention to solidify the pacification and benefit personally from it.
 Although they initially found success, the Lusitanians inflicted them heavy losses and forced the Romans to retire to their fortified positions in Conistorgis.
 As both sides were in somewhat of a stalemate and it seemed the time and place for negotiations, Galba and Lucullus came out with a twisted plan to defeat the Lusitanians: they simulated to offer a juicy peace treaty, and when the tribes accepted and gathered unarmed before them as demanded, the Romans attacked treacherously and slaughtered them.
-This scheme, which was called the Massacre of the Lusitanians and had place in 150 BC, saw thousands of tribesmen killed or sold as slaves in Gaul and effectively ended the conflict.
-Victorious, Galba resumed his praetor tasks while Lucullus chilled out in Turdetania suffocating a new invasion of Africa, both of them receiving little to no practical comeuppance for their dirty tactics.
-Although the betrayal had spurred many tribes to act against the Romans, they now lacked strength to do so, and after many failures it seemed resistance was definitely futile.
+This scheme, which was called the Massacre of the Lusitanians and had place in 150 BC, saw thousands of tribesmen killed or sold as slaves in Gaul, and effectively ended the conflict.
+Victorious, Galba resumed his praetor tasks while Lucullus chilled out in Turdetania suffocating a second, separate Lusitanian invasion of Africa, both of them receiving little to no practical comeuppance for their vileness.
+Although the betrayal had spurred many tribes to act against the Romans, they now lacked the strength to do so, and after many failures it seemed resistance was definitely futile.
 However, a survivor of the Massacre named Viriathus had something to say about it.

 - The Spanish TV series Hispania is based in Viriathus's life, although very loosely.